cipherstash-archive/activestash/README.md

 As the example above shows, we recommend you start out by marking the test as [pending](https://relishapp.com/rspec/rspec-core/v/3-0/docs/pending-and-skipped-examples).
 This will stop the test from failing while you incrementally encrypt database fields.
 Once you have encrypted all the fields identified by ActiveStash Assess, remove the pending so your tests will fail if the database field becomes unencrypted.

-The `encrypt_sensitive_fields` matcher currently verifies that fields have been encrypted using [ActiveRecord Encryption](https://guides.rubyonrails.org/active_record_encryption.html), but support for [Lockbox](https://github.com/ankane/lockbox) is planned.

 ## Development